AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/inference_module_guide.rst

 .. _connected components: https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.label

+* **Computing objects statistics** :

+You can choose to compute various stats from the labels and save them to a csv for later use.
+This includes, for each object :

+* Object volume (pixels)
+* :math:`X,Y,Z` coordinates of the centroid
+* Sphericity

+And more general statistics :

+* Image size
+* Total image volume (pixels)
+* Total object (labeled) volume (pixels)
+* Filling ratio (fraction of the volume that is labeled)
+* The number of labeled objects

+In the ``notebooks`` folder you can find an example of plotting cell statistics using the result csv.

 * **Viewing results** :

   | You can also select whether you'd like to **see the results** in napari afterwards.